neondatabase/website/content/guides/read-replica-entity-framework.md

 ## Conclusion

 This setup allows you to distribute your read load across one or more read replicas while ensuring that all write operations are performed on the primary database.
 Monitor your application's performance and adjust the number of read replicas as needed to handle your specific load requirements.
+With Neon, you can quickly scale out with as many read replicas as you need.

 <NeedHelp/>